geighei/homepage/content/research/_index.md

         weight: 3
 ---
 # Publications
+"[The Effect of Education on Health and Mortality: A Review of Experimental and Quasi-Experimental Evidence.](https://doi.org/10.1093/acrefore/9780190625979.013.7)" Galama, T., Lleras-Muney, A., & Kippersluis, H. Van.
+In Oxford Research Encyclopedia of Economics and Finance (Issue June, pp. 1–96).
+Oxford University Press. *2018*

 ["ADHD and later-life labor market outcomes in the United States"](https://link.springer.com/article/10.1007/s10198-019-01055-0), Rietveld, C.A. & Patel, P.C.
 European Journal of Health Economics. *2019*

 ["The effect of the genetic propensity for obesity on income and wealth through educational attainment"](https://onlinelibrary.wiley.com/doi/full/10.1002/oby.22528), Patel, P.C. & Rietveld, C.A.
 Obesity. *2019*